-Click to access the Membership Registration to Join the Templar Order.
+Access the Membership Platform to Join the Templar Order.

-Click to learn about receiving Donat Patron Sponsor status without formalities.
+Learn about receiving Donat Patron status without formalities.

-Click to learn about elevation to Knight or Dame in nobility in the original 12th century Order.
+Learn about elevation to Knight or Dame in nobility.

 Vatican, The Catholic Encyclopedia (1912), The Encyclopedia Press, New York (1913), Volume 14, “Templars, Knights”, p.493.

 Henri de Curzon, La Règle du Temple, La Société de L’Histoire de France, Paris (1886), in Librairie Renouard, Rules 67-68.

 Henri de Curzon, La Règle du Temple, La Société de L’Histoire de France, Paris (1886), in Librairie Renouard, Rules 70, 72, 541, 679.